AlexiFa/DevOps-EFREI/lab1/readme.md

 sudo docker exec -it runner gitlab-runner register --url http://ip-gitlab-container:80 --token <token>
 ```

-then enter the info asked
+then enter the info asked -->

+## TODO

+register as a runner the gitlab docker
+run the pipeline on a docker created by the ci/cd
+run the first pipeline